jjaganna/AnalyzeDataSet2/README.md

 ## Tasks
 ### Data Preparation and cleaning
-* Look at the known cells measurement and suggest a data cleaning procedure or approach to create a training data set
+* Look at the known cells measurement and suggest a data cleaning procedure or approach to create a training data set (i.e.Cell_A, Cell_B and Cell_C)
 * This can include removing duplicates, correcting errors, dealing with missing values, normalization, data types conversions etc.
-* Split this data set into training and evaluation data sets
+* Split this data set into training and evaluation data sets (i.e. split data from Cell_A, Cell_B and Cell_C)

 ### Create a training model
 * Identify or propose a method to create the training model set i.e. What methods would you use and why?